edjl/StockMarketAnalyzer/README.md

 ## Stock Market Analyzer
-This is a Stock Market Analyzer that analyzes the SPY using a variety of methods.
+This is a Stock Market Analyzer that analyzes a stock using a variety of methods.
 Methods currently include:
 - Buy the dip
 - Buy and hold